microsoft/MSLab/README.md

 ## Step 3 (Optional) Check the LabConfig.ps1

-* Edit it to specify the lab setup that you require (such as different domain name, Domain Admin name...)
-This script file documents the detailed configuration options that are available.
+* Edit LabConfig,ps1 to specify the lab setup that you require (such as different domain name, Domain Admin name...).
+This script file documents the available configuration options.
 (The default script will generate a lab with a Windows Server 2016 DataCenter Domain Controller and 4 Windows Server 2016 Core servers ready to be set up with Storage Spaces Direct.)

 **Default Labconfig**